-The entity's short-term objectives are to:
+The company's short-term objectives are to:

-- Continue to provide efficient and accurate delivery of stoma appliances and ancillary products to the company members; and, - Keep members informed of any issues that directly affect their deliveries or products, without attempting at any time to provide or imply any medical advice.
+- Continue to provide efficient and accurate delivery of stoma appliances and ancillary products to the company's members; and - Keep members informed of any issues that directly affect their deliveries or products, without attempting at any time to provide or imply any medical advice.

-The entity's long-term objectives are to:
+The company's long-term objectives are to:

-- Be recognised by its members as the Ostomy association that excels in member service; and, - Improve the wellbeing and quality of life of all ostomates and the community in general.
+- Be recognised by its members as the Ostomy association that excels in member service; and - Improve the wellbeing and quality of life of all ostomates and the community in general.